0xsheyn/0xsheyn/README.md

 ## 💡 My Goal

-To bridge my healthcare IT background with my Web3 passion and create solutions that matter—whether that's improving healthcare through blockchain or building tools that simplify Web3 for others.
+To bridge my job background with my Web3 passion and create solutions that matter - whether that's improving healthcare through blockchain or building tools that simplify Web3 for others.

 ---